LEONIE SHAKER PIANO

 Students will be expected to attend all lessons at the given lesson time.

-Beyond this, no makeup lessons will be given, unless in exceptional circumstances and at the discretion of the teacher.
+Beyond this, no makeup lessons will be given.

 If I need to cancel a lesson, the lesson will be credited to your account.